Congratulations! You’re negotiating an offer to join a new practice!

 Before you sign that dental employment contract, make sure you understand what you’re signing!

 While dental school taught you the art and science of patient care, you may not have learned about the ramifications of the language used in many dentist employment agreements.
 Fortunately, the ADA is here to help.

-A new publication “Dentist Employment Agreements: A Guide to Key Legal Provisions” explains many of the terms and provisions common to dental employment agreements.
-The material is presented in a manner to help you consider and review a contract of employment.
-It’s not a substitute for a lawyer, but can help you know what questions to ask and discussions to have with your legal advisor.
+This ebook, “Dentist Employment Agreements: A Guide to Key Legal Provisions,” explains many of the terms and provisions common to dental employment agreements.
+It’s not a substitute for a lawyer, but can help you know what questions to ask.
 Some of the topics covered include: